Madeira during the Christmas season 2018

 I was looking forward to the fireworks show, I was counting down the days… The weather, unfortunately, ruined the magic of that night.
 The entire New Year’s Eve was very rainy, to the dismay of many tourists who came to the island especially for the fireworks show.

-Weather in Madeira during the Christmas season
+Weather in Madeira around Christmas / NYE

 The weather, unfortunately, disappointed Madera this year.
 The worst weather was, sadly, on the most important days – Christmas Eve, the first day of Christmas and New Year’s Eve.